 The Ena.Computer integrates eight large printed circuit boards and three auxiliary pcbs which combine the tubes into a functional computing system.
 The Graphical user interface, a diode matrix ROM and a reed relay RAM complete the magic to collectively become an 8 bit electron tube computer.

 Electron tubes (or just tubes in the USA) are also named thermionic valves (or just valves in the UK).
 The 6N3P electron tube was produced in Russia in the 1950s and is capable of switching a led on and off over 100 million times a second, which is not bad for a 70 year old.

 The graphical user interface consists of a matrix of 300mw INGaN Leds.

-I am attempting to write a Pong Game, using the GUI and its memory, combined with modern NVRAM.
-If I succeed, I shall post a video on Youtube
+I am attempting to write software using the GUI and its memory, combined with modern NVRAM.
+Currently the Ena.Computer runs a Fibonacci Sequence.

 The pong bat has tilt switches in the handle which transmit basic elevation information.
 It is very simple and very effective.

 On 15th August 2021, three months after the first table top run with manual ALU computation and storage, the Ena.Computer is installed on a wall demonstrating a clocked, GUI displayed, Fibonacci sequence.

 The Fibonacci value is displayed vertically, in binary, it requires 9 lines of code and uses both the GUI relay memory and NVRAM.